I came across BonusJunkies today and ended up joining to see what all the fuss was about.

-Now here’s a video from someone who promoted it, that never got paid:
+Now here’s a video from someone who never got paid:

 So to sum it up – you might think you’re making money, but nobody ever gets paid, which makes it a giant waste of time and effort.
 And as I will explain in a moment, there’s some risks involved in using the site.

 Who’s Behind This Scam?